jacobbieker/fact-learning/README.md

 		Implement a way to generate a toy simulation.
 Features we might need:

 		1. Takes a Funktion like: N*x^(-gamma) as input
+		   - This function is what is used to create the CDF which is then inverted to get the sample of data points?

 		2. Acceptance: The 'detector' should have a finite probability to miss events.
 This probability should be dependent on 'x'.
 Make sure you can activate / deactivate (f(x)=1) the acceptance funtion.
+            - Seems like deactivating the acceptance of the detector is simply making it the perfect detector

 		3. At least 1 pseudo-observable which is correlated to 'x'.
 E.g. something like an energy proxy if 'x' is ne true energy.

 		- One possible design: Let us assume 'x' is the particle energy and our detector is a series of N chambers.